cyber-vlad/EncryptedChat/README.md

 # EncryptedChat
-Chat which encrypt &amp;&amp; decrypt data using algorithms
+Chat which encrypts && decrypts data using algorithms